nickzoic/nick.zoic.org/art/i-for-one-welcome-our-robot-overlords/index.md

 but this was relatively recent so I'm just assuming they scraped everything before that.

+# UPDATE

-UPDATE: Interestingly, if you look at the requests that the page is sending, it appears to use
+Interestingly, if you look at the requests that the WaPo page is sending, it appears to use
-[a technique for making static content appear dynamic](/art/static-jquery-dynamic/) which I discussed on here a few years back: for each three-letter prefix, there's a static files like `/technology/interactive/2023/ai-chatbot-learning/lookup/$PREFIX.csv` which gets loaded and parsed in Javascript, and then Javascipt does the rest of the filtering before presenting the data to the user.
+[a technique for making static content appear dynamic](/art/static-jquery-dynamic/) which I discussed on here a few years back.

+For each three-letter prefix, there's a static files like `/technology/interactive/2023/ai-chatbot-learning/lookup/$PREFIX.csv` which gets loaded and parsed in Javascript, and then Javascipt does the rest of the filtering before presenting the data to the user.